KxSystems/docs/docs/architecture/tickq.md

 ### Customization

 `tick.q` provides a starting point to most environments.
-The source code is freely avaialble and can be tailered to individual needs.
+The source code is freely available and can be tailored to individual needs.

 ### Schema file